-Patient preferences often ignored in treatment decisions, warn expertsNovember 8th, 2012 in Health
+Patient preferences often ignored in treatment decisions, warn expertsNovember 8, 2012 in Medicine & Health / Health

 Patients' preferences are often misinterpreted or ignored in treatment decisions, leading to a "silent misdiagnosis" that is damaging to both doctors and patients, warn experts on BMJ today.

 Albert Mulley from The Dartmouth Center for Health Care Delivery Science in the USA, along with Chris Trimble and Glyn Elwyn, a visiting professor there from Cardiff University in Wales, argue that a doctor cannot recommend the right treatment without understanding how the patient values the trade offs.

 For example, there are often gaps between what patients want and what doctors think they want.
 In one study, doctors believed that 71% of patients with breast cancer rate keeping their breast as a top priority, but the figure reported by patients was just 7%.
 And in a study of dementia, patients placed substantially less value than doctors believed on the continuation of life with severely declining cognitive function.